Whether you love to climb trees or cut trees down for a profession, there is one question, should you purchase a pole spike or tree spike?

 So a part of the decision making process would be to decide whether or not you are going to be working with flat angles primarily or not.
 All in all, pole spikes and tree spikes are very similar yet different, review the table below:

-In conclusion, the hope is that you now have a better understanding of the differences and similarities of tree spikes and pole spikes.
+In conclusion, the hope is that you now have a better understanding of the differences and similarities between tree spikes and pole spikes.

 Although these two devices are very similar, they differ in a few very important ways.
 First off, tree spikes are typically going to be used for any work dealing with thick-barked trees, not poles.
 The higher heel angles and designed for climbing huge trees.